 The same UCaaS solutions that enable better collaboration among employees also enables more effective communication between providers, specialists, patients, and the patients’ families—no matter their location.
 The result is more collaborative interdisciplinary care, improved patient outcomes, as well as significant cost savings.

-It’s also important to choose a solution that can be deployed according to your hospital’s needs.
+It’s also important to choose a UCaaS solution that can be deployed according to your hospital’s needs.
 You may find a great solution with the capabilities you need at the right price, but if it takes months and scarce IT resources to implement, your return on investment will be diminished from day one.
-In the very least the solution you choose should provide the following deployment options:
+At the very least, the unified communication solution you choose should provide the following deployment options:

 - On premises for highest level of control over traffic, CDRs and network access